syntax-tee/DependencyInjectionDemo/README.md

 # DependencyInjectionDemo
-This app demonstrate DI using a simple counter app.
+This app demonstrates DI using a simple counter app.